johnschimmel/UnoJoy-w-BT-SoftwareSerial/README.md

 ![Capacita video game controller circuit](./images/capacita_topdown.JPG)

 Video game consoles and games are amazing works of entertainment technology however having the use of hands "that work" is still required.
-This document is an exploration into Capacita, an open source accessible video game controller API that makes gaming accessible with the idea of bring your own interface.
+This document is an exploration into Capacita, an open source video game controller API that makes gaming accessible with the idea of bring your own interface.

 This document will cover,